adqn/react-imageboard/README.md

-A futaba-style imageboard in React
+A futaba-style imageboard in React.
+Currently supports basic posting functions.